 One Insureye review says their life insurance claim was paid within the month.

 Phone wait times and claim processing times are the subject of most complaints on Insureye (about all Canada Life products).

 $100,000 minimum in coverage.

 Online life insurance quotes are not available.
-You must get your quote through an advisor.

 "It's been a month since putting in an application.
 Haven't heard from anyone." – Customer on Insureye.

 Canada Protection Plan: best life insurance for seniors